Alishbaa-amjad/AI-/Navttc/task/week-1/README.md

 The main goal of this week is to build a strong foundation in Python by:

-* Understanding basic syntax
+* 📌 Understanding basic syntax
-* Learning problem-solving using code
+* 🧠 Learning problem-solving using code
-* Practicing logic building
+* 🔍 Practicing logic building
-* Getting familiar with core programming concepts
+* ⚙️ Getting familiar with core programming concepts

 ---

 ## 🚀 Tools Used

-* Python 🐍
+* 🐍 Python
-* Jupyter Notebook 📓
+* 📓 Jupyter Notebook

+---

+🎯 Key Learnings
+* 🧠 Developed strong basics of Python programming
+* 🔁 Understood how loops and conditions work
+* 📊 Learned to solve basic mathematical problems using code
+* 📦 Gained knowledge of important data structures
+* ⚙️ Improved logical thinking and coding skills

+---

+🧾 Conclusion

+Week 1 helped me build a solid foundation in Python programming.
+I learned how to write basic programs, apply logic using conditions and loops, and work with different data structures.

+This week is very important because it sets the base for more advanced programming and real-world problem solving in upcoming weeks.

 ---